ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 ### Protocol Dependencies

 - Since DTLS runs over an unreliable, unordered datagram transport, it does not require any reliability features.
 - The DTLS record protocol explicitly encodes record lengths, so although it runs over a datagram transport, it does not rely on the transport protocol's framing beyond requiring transport-level reconstruction of datagrams fragmented over packets.
+(Note: DTLS 1.3 short header records omit the explicit length field.)
 - UDP 4-tuple uniqueness, or the connection identifier extension, for demultiplexing.
 - Path MTU discovery.